sewaneedata/bus-route-efficiency-2024/README.md

 ## Setup

 1. Install `RStudio` (Learn how to do that [here](https://github.com/git-guides/install-git)).
-2. Create a file that will hold all the files for this project.
+2. Create a folder that will hold all the files for this project.
 2. Open `Rstudio` and click the little icon with a r in a cube on the top left.
 3. Then press Version Control.
 4. Then press Git.